Vigontina San Paolo FC

 Vigontina San Paolo F.C. is an Italian association football team of the city of Vigonza and Padova, Veneto.
-It currently plays in Promozione.
+It currently plays in Prima Categoria.

 History

 San Paolo Padova

 The club was founded in 2010 after the merger with A.S.
 San Paolo (founded in 1965 and just relegated to Promozione at the end of the 2009-10 Eccellenza season) and the Serie D club of Albignasego Calcio, founded in 1959.

 Its first official football match in Serie D was on 29 August 2010, against Treviso, for the Coppa Italia di Serie D: San Paolo Padova won the match by 2–0.

 It was played on the neutral venue of Rovigo, since Stadio Plebiscito was still not available for football matches.

 In the summer of 2014, the San Paolo Padova S.r.l. declares bankruptcy.

 Atletico San Paolo Padova

 On 11 July, the A.R.L.
 S.S.D.
 Atletico San Paolo Padova detects rights.
 At the end of the 2014–15 season in Serie D, relegated to Eccellenza.